-For students interested in majoring in Kinesiology & Health Sciences, we offer two degree options with three different concentrations:
+For students interested in majoring in Kinesiology, we offer two degree options with three different concentrations:

 - The B.S. degree features a rigorous science based curriculum.
 Students who choose the B.S. typically plan to go into a career or graduate program in the health sciences.
 You may - but are not required to - select one of the following concentrations: